Alaska Legislature convenes with familiar issues to face

 Superior Court Judge Eric Aarseth earlier this month ordered the Division of Elections to provide petitions by Feb.
 10 that would allow recall backers to begin gathering the more than 70,000 signatures they would need to advance the effort.

-On Tuesday, however, he granted a request by a group opposed to the recall to stay that decision pending appeal.
-The Alaska Supreme Court is expected ultimately to weigh in.
+On Tuesday, however, he granted a request by a group opposed to the recall to stay that decision pending resolution of the matter by the Alaska Supreme Court.

 Dunleavy has argued the effort is politically motivated and that the judge’s decision, if it stands, would set a low bar for pursuing recalls.
 Recall supporters say the effort is bipartisan.